By Pauline Weston Thomas for Fashion-Era.com

 Married Woman's Property Act 1887

 It was a hypocritical period when relationships were quite artificial.
 Until late in the century in 1887 a married woman could own no property.
-Then in 1887 the Married Woman's Property Act gave women rights to own her own property.
+Then in 1887, the Married Woman's Property Act gave women rights to own their own property.

 Previously her property, frequently inherited from her family, belonged to her husband on marriage.
 She became the chattel of the man.
 During this era if a wife separated from her husband she had no rights of access to see her children.
 A divorced woman had no chance of acceptance in society again.